jonashund/pihnn/README.md

-This project is an extension of [Matteo Calafà's](https://matteocalafa.com/) [PIHNN project](https://github.com/teocala/pihnn).
+This project is an extension of the [PIHNN project](https://github.com/teocala/pihnn).

-The extensions are work in progress by Nicolas Cuenca and Jonas Hund.
+The extensions are work in progress by Nicolas Cuenca, Jonas Hund and Tito Andriollo.

 Remarks:
     - changes are pushed to the devo_Nicolas branch